BrandonCorey/js_129/study_guide_written.md

 ```

 ## Object Factories ##
-- A function used to create objects of a specific type
+A function used to create objects

 **Advantages of Factory functions**
 - Can create many objects of a specific type more quickly